incubyte/incubyte.github.io/content/blog/standup.md

 ##### Q: What content?

-- What did I do since the last meeting?
+- What did I do towards the iteration goal?
-- What will I do until the next meeting?
+- What will I do next?
-- Challenges
+- What is inhibiting me from achieving my goals?

 ##### Q: How granular?

 Remember, it is for the team.
-Your updates should be abstract enough that everyone can understand and contribute to the project goal.
+Your updates should be at the right level so everyone can understand and contribute to the project goal.

 ##### Q: Duration?

 Ideally, 15 minutes max.
 Every team member should speak for only 2 or 3 minutes.
-If there are too many participants and not everyone can finish in 15 minutes, then it is a different problem.
+If there are too many participants and not everyone can finish in 15 minutes, it is a different problem.
 Ideally, divide the team instead of shortening individuals' time or increasing standup meetings' time.

 ##### Q: Should I be standing up?